 Since then, He has been recorded by a number of notable names: The Righteous Brothers, Andy Williams, The Lennon Sisters, Bobby Vinton, Glen Campbell, Tammy Wynette, Crystal Gale, Mel Tillis, and even Elvis Presley (private recording) just to name a few.
 It’s a rather an old-fashioned song – especially in light of today’s Praise and Worship music – but since it has always been one of my mom’s favorites, I grew up hearing it and had a copy of the sheet music.

-As beautiful as He is, it’s one those songs that can be over-sentimentalized and quickly become schmaltzy (not uncommon for the era when it was written) so I took extra care to avoid any treacliness.
+As beautiful as He is – especially with its imagery – it’s one those songs that can be over-sentimentalized and quickly become schmaltzy (not uncommon for the era it was written) so I took extra care to avoid any treacliness.
 I crafted it to start out tenderly and then grow to more majestic proportions by the end.
 I kept it fairly simple to play – it sounds more complicated than it actually is – and used harmonies that reflect the emotions in the lyrics.
 I also added an original introduction and ending to put my own spin on it.